crukundo/digitized-voting/README.md

 This is a project to complement by research and in fulfillment of my computer science degree.
 The project offers an effective solution to the expensive, time-consuming elections across most Academic Institutions.
 COVID-19 brought everything to a standstill in 2020 and this partly inspired research into this.

 ### Stack ###
-Django Framework
+1. Django Framework
-Bootstrap CSS Framework
+2. Bootstrap CSS Framework
-JQuery
+3. JQuery
-SQLite
+4. SQLite

-NB: Please use POSTGRES when in production since SQLite just wasn't built for that.
+**Note:** Please use POSTGRES when in production since SQLite just wasn't built for that.

 ## Running the Project Locally